GSA issues every TTS employee a badge, laptop, and phone. Your laptop should be ready before your first day, but your phone may not be.

 For users who work on a FISMA system that wish to use their personal laptop/computer (at a non-GSA facility), the assigned ISSO/ISSM for the application must accept the associated risk(s), obtain approval from the Authorizing Official, and document the use of the personally owned computer within the System Security Plan (SSP).

-For users who do not work directly on a FISMA system who wish to use their personal machine (at a non-GSA facility), please consult with email@example.com to review the BYOD policy with regards to your specific needs and use cases.
-You can also post geneeral questions in the AskIT Chatter Page.
+For users who do not work directly on a FISMA system who wish to use their personal machine (at a non-GSA facility), please consult with firstname.lastname@example.org to review the BYOD policy with regards to your specific needs and use cases.
+You can also post general questions in the , external,TTS-only, AskIT Chatter Page.

 Controlled Unclassified Information (CUI) can never be stored on a personal machine.
 Utilize Government Furnished Equipment (GFE) to the maximum extent possible.